 A literature search from the middle of June 2015 to the end of August 2015 is completed with a critical assessment and a resulting measurement suggestion.
 It provides a reasonable measurement method resulting in a single measured value with (traffic light) rating, which can be declared in the technical data and finally on the packaging.
 Since October 2015 the world's first sensible measuring method to measure light flicker is available:

-I carry out measurements for vendors and consumers.
-For this purpose, I have developed a processor-controlled semiautomatic machine, which performs all settings e.g. dimming.
+Der Lichtpeter carries out measurements for vendors and consumers.
+For this purpose, a processor-controlled semiautomatic machine has been developed, which performs all settings e.g. dimming.

 A) Measurement methods (signal processing & measurement)